Puppy Training Tips

 Since we take our job of providing quality, healthy puppies to our families very seriously, we regularly network with other breeders to keep current on new products, methods, testing, diets, and general changes in breeding practices.
 Recently we have noticed an uptick in parvo cases and personally know a breeder that lost her entire litter to the parvo virus brought into her home by a family who unknowingly came in contact with a dog carrying the virus.
 Since there are multiple times throughout the year when we get rather busy and may have multiple litters in various stages or pregnant moms in our home, we cannot be vigilant enough.
-For this reason, we are updating the policies regarding the visiting our puppies:
+For this reason, we have developed a strict visitor policy.

-Starting January 1, 2020 we will no longer be doing Selection Days in our home.
+We will no longer be doing Selection Days in our home.
 Prior to 8 weeks, puppies just don’t have the immunity to be exposed safely to outsiders.
-Families will still be provided with photos, videos, and personality sheets on puppies in order to assist in making your selection.
-(We spent a great deal of time with our babies and know them well.)
+Families will still be provided with photos, videos, and personality sheets on puppies in order to assist in making your selection (we spent a great deal of time with our babies and know them well).
 Families will be provided with a time frame on selection day to call or email with their choice.
 Of course we are always available to discuss your choices in detail to make sure you receive the puppy who is best suited for your family.
 Additionally, we have noticed less and less families travel for Selection Day since we provide pictures, videos and temperament evaluations.
 Many families don't want to travel for Selection Day and make the trip again just 3 weeks later for pick up.

-2. Stressed out moms create stressed out pups.
 A new mother is emotionally charged and in hyper protective mode.
-When a stranger comes to visit, mom becomes stressed causing her body create cortisol, which goes into the milk.
+When a stranger comes to visit, mom becomes stressed causing her body to create cortisol, which goes into the milk.
 The puppies consume this cortisol rich milk and become stressed themselves.
 You can imagine the stress on new moms and puppies when there are weekly visitors to their home.
 Even if we attempt to seclude the moms, they can still hear and smell a new person in their home.
 We can see and feel their stress days after visits occurred.

 This was hard for us because we want families to feel included every step of the way in the adoption process and confident they are choosing both their puppy and breeder wisely.